 Only in 1988 Krumbachová could follow up on the TV song shows popular in the 1960s (she was involved e.g. in The Lost Revue [Ztracená revue] or Necklace of Melancholy [Náhrdelník melancholie]) – she made two video clips of the Garáž band for a BBC show about Czech rock.
 She also reviewed the screenplay for the TV drama Grievance (Křivda).
 She commented on her return to the film industry after several years of inactivity very laconically in Ester’s First Book: „After 1968 I couldn’t work for twenty years and now I can again, so I am trying my best […]“

-In the following years, she was responsible for the artistic design of the family film My Kingdom for a Guitar (Království za kytaru) and Kachyňa’s The Last Butterfly (Poslední motýl).
+In the following years, she was responsible for the artistic design of the family film Twelve Bars for Guitar (Království za kytaru) and Kachyňa’s The Last Butterfly (Poslední motýl).
 In 1993, she finished a screenplay for a film based on Zdena Salivarová’s novel Honzlová: „I have been working on it for a year.
 I am absolutely exhausted.
 I had to dig deep with my shovel to dig up film truths out of the anthill of words.
 I was a bit afraid, but the Škvoreckýs are satisfied.“ For the television series GENUS, she prepared documentary portrayals of the Válová sisters and Ota Ornest.

 In 1995, she made an image accompaniment for Ivan Kral’s song Winner Takes All.
 She didn’t get to make more video clips, which after a long time allowed for free experimentation with image and costumes.
 A woman unconventional in her thinking and clothing style, well-read in philosophy and art history, scaring men off with her sharp intelligence, extremely sincere and critical, ambiguous, generous, empathic and always refusing to wander off in the wrong direction and make compromises, she died on 13 January 1996 in Prague.
 According to Irena Pavlásková, her colleague from the international organization of female filmmakers KIWI, before her death Krumbachová „had an enormous creative potential and could still accomplish many things.“